-A Deputy Lord Mayor is elected by the council annually.
+\The Deputy Lord Mayor and deputy chairs of council committees are elected by the council annually.

 Who we will work with

 The City of Sydney continues its commitment to lead change through partnership and collaboration with government, the private sector and our communities.